Pavanelli's Corydoras

 Water Quality: Typical values of temperate and neo-tropical areas: Temperature 22-26°C (72-79°F), pH oriented between 6.0 and 7.2.
 The water must be slightly hard (GH 2-12).
 Constantly siphon the bottom as the fish collapses and dies if nitrates exceed the warning threshold.

-Aquarium Reproduction: Rarely documented, obtained by mimicking violent cold thermal shocks and artificial RO rains.
+Aquarium Breeding: Rarely documented, obtained by mimicking violent cold thermal shocks and artificial RO rains.
 Standard mating in T-position.
 The breeders, if not separated on the fly, will swallow almost completely their small and precious adhesive brood.

 Risks and Diseases: Very high sensitivity to common antiparasitic drugs (Copper, Formalin, Malachite green) to be used always in halved doses.
 Sharp gravels cause the progressive mutilation of the whiskers and the onset of incurable fungal pathologies in the mouth.